Ashtanga Yoga

 Meditative absorption

-Ashtanga Vinyasa Yoga is a more recent innovation, introduced by Sri T. Krishnamacharya during his time in Mysore, India, and shared with the world by Pattabhi Jois and his students.
+Ashtanga Yoga, as it is taught now, is a more recent innovation, introduced by Sri T. Krishnamacharya during his time in Mysore, India, and shared with the world by Pattabhi Jois and his students.

-In this system, asana (postures) are placed into sequence (vinyasa) and linked together with breath, bandha (internal energetic control) and drishti (gaze).
+In this system, asana (postures) are placed into a relatively set sequence (vinyasa) and linked together with breath, bandha (internal energetic control) and steadied by drishti (gaze).

 Practiced consistently, this curriculum cultivates steadiness, strength, and mobility in the body, while beginning to focus attention and reinforce breath awareness.